 This Count alleges that the Plaintiffs relied on such representations and the course of conduct and dealings between the parties to their detriment.
-It avers that the "defendants' conduct" also violates applicable law barring retroactive withdrawal of pre-authorization unless the provider engaged in misrepresentation to secure the authorization."
+It avers that the "defendants' conduct" also violates applicable law barring retroactive withdrawal of preauthorization unless the provider engaged in misrepresentation to obtain authorization (which did not occur in this instance)."

-The Seventh Count - also directed to all Defendants - avers that the "Defendants intentionally misrepresented, by acts of commission and omission: (a) that Plaintiffs would be paid a UCR rate for rendering services to the patients identified on the

-DCL; (b) the amount initially determined by Multiplan was a negotiated or a mutually agreed amount; (c) by failing to disclose that the initial payment amount was actually a lowball offer as part of defendants' covert negotiation process; (d) that MultiPlan's and/or DiS's repricing is based on a valid, objective determination of a 'fair and reasonable' amount for providers of similar training and experience in northern New Jersey; and/or (e) by misstating patient responsibility where patients had reached their maximum annual amount, triggering full responsibility of defendants."
-This Count asserts that MultiPlan and/or DiS "intentionally colluded with the Aetna Defendants (and thus the Payor Defendants), who sanctioned these repricing practices, which resulted in arbitrary payments well below UCR rates."
+The Seventh Count - also directed to all Defendants - avers that the "Defendants intentionally misrepresented, by acts of commission and omission: (a) that Plaintiffs would be paid a UCR rate for rendering services to the patients identified on the DCL; (b) the amount initially determined by [Multiplan] was a negotiated or a mutually agreed amount; (c) by failing to disclose that the initial payment amount was actually a lowball offer as part of defendants' covert negotiation process; (d) that [Multiplan's] and/or DiS's repricing is based on a valid, objective determination of a 'fair and reasonable' amount for providers of similar training and experience in northern New Jersey; and/or (e) by misstating patient responsibility where patients had reached their maximum annual amount, triggering full responsibility of defendants."
+This Count asserts that Multiplan and/or DiS "intentionally colluded with the United Defendants (and thus the Payor Defendants), who sanctioned these repricing practices, which resulted in arbitrary payments well below UCR rates."

-11 This Count avers that Multiplan and/or DiS and the Aetna Defendants received compensation from the Payor Defendants as a direct result of the intentional misrepresentations."
+11 This Count avers that Multiplan and/or DiS and the United Defendants "received compensation from the Payor Defendants as a direct result of the intentional misrepresentations."
 The Plaintiffs aver that they "reasonably believed, to their substantial detriment" that they would be compensated at UCR rates for the surgical and related medical services rendered to the Patients and justifiably relied on what turned out to be defendants' intentional misrepresentations to the contrary."

-The Eighth Count - advanced against the Aetna Defendants and Multiplan - asserts that the "Defendants owed a duty of care to Plaintiffs."
-It alleges that Aetna violated duties of care to all persons "in its vetting, retention, promotion, oversight and continuing relationship of MutliPlan to use the DiS pricing, as MultiPlan's methodology, practices and data are flawed and grossly understate the lawful payment amount - especially where Aetna on information and belief received numerous complaints from providers regarding DiS and had the ability to oversee, scrutinize and terminate or modify diverting out-of-network provider claims to Multiplan's DiS program."
+The Eighth Count - advanced against the United Defendants and Multiplan - asserts that the "Defendants owed a duty of care to Plaintiffs."
+It alleges that United violated duties of care to all persons "in its vetting, retention, promotion, oversight and continuing relationship of [Multiplan] to use the DiS pricing, as [Multiplan's] methodology, practices and data are flawed and grossly understate the lawful payment amount - especially where United on information and belief received numerous complaints from providers regarding DiS and had the ability to oversee, scrutinize and terminate or modify diverting out-of-network provider claims to [Multiplan's] DiS program."